AntczakEI/app-ads/_posts/2026-03-27-shoulder-mobility-for-fighters.md

 ## 5. Pulling volume and upper-back support

-This is not a “mobility drill,” but it matters.
+This is not a mobility drill, but it matters.

 A lot of fighters simply need more quality pulling work.